bropump/Manifesto/README.md

 # No team, no leader

 There is no team in Neiro bropump or leader hierachy, we are all Neiro bropump.
 The long running joke is that everyone is the leader.
 This distibuted and anti fragile approach means everyone is equally able to parcipate and enact change, do anything, just do it!

+# Developers, designers, memers!

+If you're a developer, designer, memer, artist or anything in between, we'd love to have you here, build anything and everything for the community, come join the open source decentraised movement where we the people and the bropump spirit create the value 👊⛽️.

 # The Neiro logo origin